cthompson165/pyAirplane/README.md

 # pyAirplane
 pyAirplane is a simple 2D flight dynamics engine in Python for simulating airplanes and kites.

+#Requirements
+pyAirplane requires pyMonk (I have 5.6.0).
+The examples require pyGame and that you have the root of the project (the directory containing the "examples" folder) in your python path environment variable.
+I have pyGame version 1.9.6.

 ## Structure
 Planes and kites start with `flight.flying_object`.
 Flying objects have one or more `flight.surface` objects that generate lift and drag based on the surface's `flight.lift_curve` and `flight drag_curve`. `flying_object` also takes care of collecting and applying the aerodynamic, thrust, and gravity forces acting on the object.